A growing number of military customers are adopting AWS Services to process, store, and transmit Department of Defense (DoD) data.

 For more information regarding the responsibility of DoD application owners operating on AWS, please consult our DoD Compliant Implementations in the AWS Cloud Whitepaper.

 As a cloud service provider that has already been authorized by the DoD, AWS is required to undergo assessment against the FedRAMP+ controls established in the SRG.
-AWS completed this assessment and has received a full IL4 PA allowing mission owners to migrate production workloads including:
+AWS completed this assessment and received IL4 and IL5 PAs allowing mission owners to migrate production workloads such as:

 - Export Controlled Data